yarisvt/tyk-docs/tyk-docs/content/shared/pump-config.md

 EV: <b>TYK_PMP_UPTIMEPUMPCONFIG_MAXINSERTBATCHSIZEBYTES</b><br />
 Type: `int`<br />

 Maximum insert batch size for mongo selective pump.
-If the batch we are writing surpasses this value, it will be sent in multiple batches.
+If the batch we are writing surpass this value, it will be send in multiple batchs.
 Defaults to 10Mb.

 ### uptime_pump_config.max_document_size_bytes